Jean Machi

-Jean Manuel Machi (born February 1, 1982) is a Venezuelan professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the San Francisco Giants, Boston Red Sox and Seattle Mariners.
-He was with the Giants for their 2014 World Series win.
+Jean Manuel Machi (born February 1, 1982) is a Venezuelan former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Boston Red Sox and Seattle Mariners.
+He was with the Giants for their 2012 World Series and 2014 World Series seasons.

-Career

-Philadelphia Phillies
+Early life

+Jean Manuel Machi was born on February 1, 1982, in El Tigre, Venezuela.

+Professional career

+Minor leagues

 On February 22, 2000, Machi signed with the Philadelphia Phillies organization as an international free agent.
-He made his professional debut for the GCL Phillies in 2002, and posted a 1.00 ERA in 10 games.
-The following year, he pitched in 8 games for the Low-A Batavia Muckdogs, logging a 2-4 record and 4.78 ERA with 19 strikeouts in 32.0 innings pitched.
-Machi spent 2004 in the Venezuelan Summer League.
+He made his professional debut that year for La Victoria of the Venezuelan Summer League.
+The following season, Machi pitched for Philadelphia's new VSL affiliate in Mariara, then returned to the club to start the 2002 season before earning a promotion to the Gulf Coast League's GCL Phillies during the season.
+In the Gulf Coast League he posted a 1.00 ERA in 10 games.
+The following year, Machi pitched in 8 games for the Low-A Batavia Muckdogs, logging a 2–4 record and 4.78 ERA with 19 strikeouts in 32.0 innings pitched.
+He spent 2004 back in the Venezuelan Summer League with Tronconero 1.

-Tampa Bay Rays

 On December 13, 2004, Machi was selected by the Tampa Bay Rays organization in the minor league phase of the Rule 5 draft.
-He split the 2005 season between the High-A Visalia Oaks and the Double-A Montgomery Biscuits, recording a cumulative 3-11 record and 6.36 ERA in 32 appearances.
-He returned to Montgomery the following year, and improved his performance, recording a 6-1 record and 2.64 ERA in 49 games.
+He split the 2005 season between the High-A Visalia Oaks and the Double-A Montgomery Biscuits, recording a cumulative 3–11 record and 6.36 ERA in 32 appearances.
+He returned to Montgomery the following year, and improved his performance, recording a 6–1 record and 2.64 ERA in 49 games.
 On October 15, 2006, Machi elected free agency.

-Toronto Blue Jays

 On October 31, 2006, Machi signed a minor league contract with the Toronto Blue Jays organization.
-He spent the 2007 season with the Double-A New Hampshire Fisher Cats, and posted a 2-4 record and 3.53 ERA in 48 games.
-He returned to New Hampshire in 2008 and logged a 2-6 record and 4.65 ERA with 51 strikeouts in 69.2 innings of work.
-On November 12, 2008, Machi was released by the Toronto organization.
+He spent the 2007 season with the Double-A New Hampshire Fisher Cats, and posted a 2–4 record and 3.53 ERA in 48 games.
+He returned to New Hampshire in 2008 and logged a 2–6 record and 4.65 ERA with 51 strikeouts in 69.2 innings of work.
+On November 12, 2008, Machi was released by the Blue Jays organization.

-Pittsburgh Pirates

 On February 13, 2009, Machi signed a minor league contract with the Pittsburgh Pirates organization.
-He split the year between the Triple-A Indianapolis Indians and the Double-A Altoona Curve, accumulating a 3-4 record and 2.09 ERA in 41 appearances.
-For the 2010 season, Machi returned to Indianapolis and pitched to a 5-5 record and 3.92 ERA with 58 strikeouts in as many appearances.
+He split the year between the Triple-A Indianapolis Indians and the Double-A Altoona Curve, accumulating a 3–4 record and 2.09 ERA in 41 appearances.
+For the 2010 season, Machi returned to Indianapolis and pitched to a 5–5 record and 3.92 ERA with 58 strikeouts in as many appearances.
 On November 6, 2010, he elected free agency.